Engineering has always been a fairly "technological" space.

 And, of course, it is impossible to lean up your operations without paying loads of attention to your process.

-While there are many advanced technologies in the manufacturing world, the most intuitive engineers would be wise to pay attention to multi-purpose technologies such as machine-learning algorithms that happen to be capable of automating processes like feedback, quoting as well as design for manufacturability.
+While there are many advanced technologies in the manufacturing world, the most intuitive engineers would be wise to pay attention to multipurpose technologies such as machine-learning algorithms that happen to be capable of automating processes like feedback, quoting as well as design for manufacturability.
+As technology continues to get "smarter", engineers continue to find ways of in automating their equipment (or machine retrofitting) and dive into the age of digital transformation.

-Of course, whenever you hear the words “modern” or “technology” we often think about robots.
+Of course, whenever you hear the words “modern”, “technology” or "industry 4.0" we often think about robots.

 And while it may just seem like a cool concept, many companies are making huge strides in the oilfield and engineering world by designing and utilizing robots to complete jobs within dangerous environments or extreme conditions.